Chapter 6.04

 6.04.020 Enforcement.

 If feasible, the city will contract with a qualified entity to perform the services of the humane society as set forth in this chapter.
-Such humane society has concurrent jurisdiction to supervise and enforce the provisions of this chapter with the East Wenatchee police department.
-Should the city fail to contract with a qualified entity to perform the services of the humane society, the East Wenatchee police department will perform the services of supervision and enforcement.
-Wherever the term “humane officer” is used in this chapter, the same also applies to the East Wenatchee police department, thereby giving the police department enforcement authority.
+Such humane society has concurrent jurisdiction with the East Wenatchee police department to supervise and enforce the provisions of this title.
+Should the city fail to contract with a qualified entity to perform the services of the humane society, the East Wenatchee police department is authorized to perform the services of supervision and enforcement.
+Wherever the term “humane officer” is used in this chapter, the same also applies to the East Wenatchee police department.
 (Ord.
+24-03 § 4 (Exh.
+A), 2024; Ord.
 10-14 § 2, 2010; Ord.
 367 § 2, 1984; Ord.
 342 § 3, 1982)

 6.04.030 Animal shelter.